 What Is Trazodone?

-Trazodone falls under the category of drugs called selective serotonin re-uptake inhibitors (SSRIs), which affect chemical balance in the brain.
-Serotonin is a neurotransmitter that regulates emotions and, low levels of it results in depression and other mental disorders.
+Trazodone falls under the category of drugs called Selective Serotonin Reuptake Inhibitors (SSRIs), which affect chemical balance in the brain.
+Serotonin is a neurotransmitter that regulates emotions, and low levels of it result in depression and other mental disorders.
 SSRIs such as Trazodone block the brain’s neurons from using serotonin, leaving more available to facilitate connections between neurons.
-More serotonin leads to a healthier and more balanced brain, relieving disorders that cause depression, anxiety and trouble sleeping.
-Health practitioners will sometimes prescribe Trazodone over a sleeping barbiturate because it is less likely to lead to addiction or cause severe side effects.
+More serotonin leads to a healthier and more balanced brain, relieving disorders that cause depression, anxiety, and trouble sleeping.
+Health practitioners will sometimes prescribe Trazodone over a sleeping Barbiturate because it is less likely to lead to addiction or cause severe side effects.

-Trazodone is a long-term medication and, although it is not inherently dangerous to take for months or years, it can still cause dependence.
-If a person needs to take Trazodone in order to feel normal or, if they feel withdrawal symptoms without it, they have become dependent.
-Whether or not antidepressants are addictive is up for debate since people do not typically crave these drugs.
+Trazodone is a long-term medication.
+Although it is not inherently dangerous to take Trazodone for months or years, doing so may result in dependence.
+If a person needs to take Trazodone in order to feel normal, or if they feel withdrawal symptoms without it, they have become dependent.
+Whether or not Antidepressants are addictive is up for debate since people do not typically crave these drugs.
 Regardless, people who stop taking Trazodone suddenly may experience uncomfortable withdrawal symptoms.
 Patients who no longer want to take this medication should talk to a healthcare provider about tapering off until it is safe to completely end treatment.

 Trazodone withdrawal is a form of SSRI Discontinuation Syndrome (SSRIDS).
-Symptoms are similar to those of depression and anxiety and begin to manifest when medication has been stopped abruptly.
+Symptoms are similar to those of depression and anxiety and begin to manifest when a course of medication has been stopped abruptly.
 Withdrawal symptoms are a result of changes in the brain that cause alterations to serotonin receptors.
-While taking Trazodone, the brain “down-regulates” the number of receptors in response to the increased levels of serotonin.
+In response to Trazodone, the brain downregulates the number of receptors.
 When a person stops taking the drug, the decreased volume of receptors creates a short-term deficiency of serotonin activity.
 The body will typically correct this on its own, but one may experience uncomfortable symptoms during an adjustment period.
-Experiencing withdrawals from Trazodone does not always mean a person is addicted but it does indicate a physical dependency to the medication.
+Experiencing withdrawals from Trazodone does not always mean a person is addicted, but it does indicate a physical dependency on the medication.
 Symptoms of Trazodone withdrawals may include:

 - Dizziness or lightheadedness